Following are the districts of West Bengal under the three major divisions

 South Dinajpur District

-has a rich cultural heritage, which is manifested, in the ruins of the place.
-It is one of the smallest districts of West Bengal with an agricultural base.
-The district administration is carried out from at Balurghat.
+South Dinajpur District of West Bengal has a rich cultural heritage, which is manifested in the ruins of the place.
+It is a small agricultural district with administration headquarters at Balurghat.
 The major rivers flowing through the district are Atryee, Punarbhaba and Tangon.

 Purba Medinipur District

-is the other half carved out of the erstwhile Midnapore district.
-Educational standards are quite good in the district with a ranking of seven in literacy among the other districts.
-The district has an excellent transport and communication network of national highways and railways, and this has greatly facilitated industrial growth in the district.
-Aquaculture and shrimp farming has been taken up in a big way in the coastal belt of this district.
+Purba Medinipur District is the other half carved out of the erstwhile Midnapore district.
+Educational standards are quite good with a ranking of seventh in literacy among the other districts of West Bengal.
+The district has an excellent transport network of national highways and railways, and this has greatly facilitated industrialization.
+Aquaculture and shrimp farming have been taken up in a big way in the coastal belts here.